Semaglutide vs liraglutide: How these medications work for weight loss

 The goal of these medications is to increase and stimulate insulin production to lower blood sugar levels and reduce feelings of hunger.

-While this medication will help to lower energy intake, diet and lifestyle changes are still key when it comes to reaping all the benefits these weight loss treatments have to offer.
+While these medications will help to lower energy intake, diet and lifestyle changes are still key when it comes to reaping all the benefits these weight loss treatments have to offer.

 What is the difference between semaglutide and liraglutide?